uvaai/ml1/_schedules/1 Fall 2023/index.md

 when you are still learning!), then you should refer the problem to a TA or teacher instead.

-The general principle here is that you can look at anothers code to help fix a bug, but they cannot look at your code for ideas on how to solve it.
+The general principle here is that you can look at another's code to help fix a bug, but they cannot look at your code for ideas on how to solve it.
 Note that sharing a solution with someone who has not yet completed that part of the assignment is considered plagiarism just as much as handing in another students